Fruit Nursery

 Notes: Bob Gordon is a high-yielding elderberry with drooping fruit which can help reduce the bird pressure (though it’s nice to share!).
 Do not eat the berries raw as the seeds of all elderberries are toxic and can accumulate if ingesting larger amounts.

-Marge Elderberry
+Marge Elderberry Sold Out

 Fruit Color and Taste: Dark purple black, tart/sweet, often considered the most productive and is self-fertile